jonasfabian/labeling-tool/README.md

 ├────────transcript.txt
 ├────────transcript_indexes.xml
 ```
-Of course you can change the file names, you have to change them in the code aswell.
-Otherwise the migration wont work anymore.

-The xml-data-structure should look like this:
+The `transcript_indexes.xml` should look like this:

 ```
 <XMLIndexFile>